Code-Screen/Code-Screen.github.io/docs/creating-custom-kotlin-maven-assessments.md

 ### Automated test-suite setup

-If you would like to add assessments that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `src/test/kotlin/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `src/test/kotlin/` directory.

 All unit test filenames must end with `"Test"` and all unit test filenames that end with `"HiddenTest"` will not be visible to the candidate.
 These hidden unit tests allow you to test candidate's solutions against edge cases etc.